GenericMadScientist/SightRead/README.md

 ## Requirements

-The main library requires no external libraries, only a C++20 compiler.
+The main library requires Boost.Locale and a C++20 compiler.
 Boost.Test is needed if you want to build the tests.

 ## Crash Course